EdgeCaseBerg/sn/outline.md

 		- remy watching tv reporting on news of a car crash
 		- susan is covering car crash, note that her footage isn't the one that remy sees, he sees the channel news that got there before susan.
 		- Maybe see susan in the background running back and forth with her shoes
+		- susan goes to her regular bar where her friend Stan works as a bartender

 ### Ch2